Combinatorial optimization solving by coherent Ising machines based on spiking neural networks: Instability of the local Minimum and SNN-CIM Algorithms

+To give an example of the algorithm, we apply the SNN-CIM algorithm to the MAX-CUT problem of G1.
+We start with a graph, in which some of the vertices are connected via edges.
+The aim of the MAX-CUT problem is to group the vertices into two types with the number of edges as large as possible, whose mathematical expression is generally considered to be equivalent to the Ising model as

-In Fig.3(b), the time evolution of the type-$x$ DOPO and type-$k$ pulses, the energy and the number of cuts of the system are given.
+In Fig.4(b), the time evolution of the type-$x$ DOPO and type-$k$ pulses, the energy, and the number of cuts of the system are given.
 Specifically, if the energy is frozen in a local minima state, we tend to reduce $\beta$ which makes the system unstable.
 Then, there is fluctuation of the energy and the system continues to search for the lower energy state.
-Finally, if the system energy is higher than the lowest energy before this moment, as in Fig. 3, the optimal solutions could be obtained as $edges =11624$ near T=1350, after that the system will be unstable until another lower energy is searched.
+Finally, if the system energy is higher than the lowest energy before this moment, as in Fig.4, the optimal solutions could be obtained as $edges =11624$ near $N_t=1350$, after that the system will be unstable until another lower energy is searched.

-\subsection{The performance of SNN-CIM Algorithm on MAX-CUT Problem}
+\section{The performance of SNN-CIM Algorithm on MAX-CUT Problem}

-Here in this part, we describe the performance of SNN-CIM algorithm on the Max-Cut problem, and then compare with other types of computing devices such as those based on simulated annealing and conventional CIM.
-We discuss the performance of these investigated devices on different size of the Ising problems.
+Here in this part, we describe the performance of the SNN-CIM algorithm on the Max-Cut problem and then compare it with other types of computing devices such as those based on simulated annealing and conventional CIM.
+We discuss the performance of these investigated devices on different sizes of the Ising problems.

-We choose the simulated annealing (SA) algorithm and the SNN-CIM algorithm on the G1-G21 graph of 800 nodes, and the G22-G42 graph of 2000 nodes, and also compared the performance with the conventional CIM and the CIM with signmoid function optimization in Ref.\cite{bohm2021order}.
+We chose the simulated annealing (SA) algorithm and the SNN-CIM algorithm on the G1-G21 graph of 800 nodes, and the G22-G42 graph of 2000 nodes, and also compared the performance with the conventional CIM and the CIM with sigmoid function optimization in Ref.\cite{bohm2021order}.